Connect

 Mindful eating is a skill that takes practice, but there are some things we can do to start incorporating it into our daily lives.

-Next, I had my audience brainstorm strategies they can use to eat more mindfully.
-Do this yourself – what do you think would work for you?
+Next, I asked the audience to brainstorm strategies they can use to eat more mindfully.
+Do this yourself—what do you think would work for you?

-Here are some examples that I use myself:
+Here are some examples of mindful eating strategies that I use myself:

 • Mix it up!
 If you’re bored with the foods you’re eating or having the same meal over and over again, it’s a lot easier to fall into autopilot and forget to give your food a second thought.